scverse/squidpy_notebooks/docs/source/auto_examples/plotting/compute_extract.rst

 This example shows how to use :func:`squidpy.pl.extract` to plot features in :attr:`anndata.AnnData.obsm`.

-This function is useful when a feature matrix is saved separately there and its features are therefore not accessible via standard :mod:`scanpy` plotting.

 .. seealso::

     See :ref:`sphx_glr_auto_examples_image_compute_summary_features.py` for computing an example of such features.

 ..
-GENERATED FROM PYTHON SOURCE LINES 15-21
+GENERATED FROM PYTHON SOURCE LINES 12-17

 .. code-block:: default

-    import scanpy as sc
     import squidpy as sq

     adata = sq.datasets.slideseqv2()